tytydraco/yessleep/out/Duolingo_Has_Been_Teaching_Me_A_Language_That_Doesnt_Exist.md

 Not even close.

 Lamia looked embarrassed.
 I tried to explain that maybe I was learning a dialect.
-He stopped laughing then, but only enough to shake his head and say*, “No. That is not a dialect.”*
+He stopped laughing then, but only enough to shake his head and say, “*No. That is not a dialect*.”

 I tried saying another phrase.
 Then another.
 Then another.
 And by the time I exited her house, Lamia’s entire family was laughing.